Sugeepixie/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-* What metric or metrics are you going to test
+* What metric or metrics are you going to test?

   The next metric to test should be the safety rating.

 * What is the null hypothesis or alternative hypothesis?

   The null hypothesis is that the mean of the safety rating is zero.
   The alternative hypothesis is that the mean of the safety rating is not zero.

 * What statistical test would you use to test the hypothesis?
 And why?

   Using a multiple linear regression statistical summary would show how the variables impact the safety ratings for MechaCar  and their competitors.

 * What data is needed to run the statistical test?

   A random safety rating sample of MechaCar and their competitor would need to be collected.